Income Tax on ETF (Exchange Traded Funds) in India

 Income Tax on ETF (Exchange Traded Funds)

-Type of ETF Period of Holding Long Term Capital Gain Short Term Capital Gain
+Type of ETF Period of Holding Long-Term Capital Gain Short-Term Capital Gain

-Equity ETF 12 months 10% in excess of INR 1,00,000 under Section 112A 15% under Sec 111A
+Equity ETF 12 months 10% over INR 1,00,000 under Section 112A 15% under Sec 111A

 ITR Form, Due Date and Tax Audit Applicability for ETF Investors